 Adjusted EBITDA is defined as Earnings before Interest Expense, Taxes, Depreciation and Amortization, adjusted to exclude the impact of Special Items.
 Management uses Adjusted EBITDA as one of many measures to assess the performance of the business.
-Additionally, Adjusted EBITDA is the performance metric used by the Company's chief operating decision maker to evaluate performance of our reportable segments.
 Adjusted EBITDA is also a metric used to determine performance under the Company's Annual Incentive Plan.
 We do not believe there are estimates underlying the calculation of Adjusted EBITDA, other than those inherent in our U.S. GAAP results of operations, which would render the use and presentation of Adjusted EBITDA misleading.
-While the nature and amount of individual Special Items vary from period to period, we believe our calculation of

-Adjusted EBITDA is applied consistently to all periods and, in conjunction with other U.S. GAAP and non-U.S. GAAP financial measures, Adjusted EBITDA provides a useful and consistent comparison of our Company's performance to other periods.
+While the nature and amount of individual Special Items vary from period to period, we believe our calculation of Adjusted EBITDA is applied consistently to all periods and, in conjunction with other GAAP and non-GAAP financial measures, Adjusted EBITDA provides a useful and consistent comparison of our Company's performance to other periods.

-The following table shows a reconciliation of U.S. GAAP Net Earnings from continuing operations to non-U.S. GAAP Consolidated Adjusted EBITDA from continuing operations:
+The following table shows a reconciliation of GAAP Net earnings from continuing operations to non-GAAP Consolidated Adjusted EBITDA from continuing operations:

-Year Ended December 31,
+Yea ır Ended Decembe r 31,

-(In millions) 2023 2022 2021
+(In millions) 2024 2023 2022

-Net earnings from continuing operations \$ 339.3 \$ 491.3 \$ 491.2
+Net earnings from continuing operations \$ 269.5 \$ 339.3 \$ 491.3

-Interest expense, net 263.0 162.3 167.8
+Interest expense, net 247.6 263.0 162.3

-Income tax provision 90.4 238.0 225.0
+Income tax provision 188.9 90.4 238.0

-Depreciation and amortization, net of adjustments (1) 239.6 236.8 232.2
+Depreciation and amortization, net of adjustments (1) 243.7 239.6 236.8

 Special Items:

-Liquibox intangible amortization 27.9
+Liquibox intangible amortization 30.3 27.9

 Liquibox inventory step-up amortization 10.2

-Restructuring charges 15.6 12.1 14.5
+Restructuring charges 57.8 15.6 12.1

-Other restructuring associated costs 34.5 9.3 16.5
+Other restructuring associated costs 30.3 34.5 9.3

-Foreign currency exchange loss due to highly inflationary economies 23.1 8.8 3.6
+Foreign currency exchange loss due to highly inflationary economies 9.9 23.1 8.8

-Loss on debt redemption and refinancing activities 13.2 11.2 18.6
+Loss on debt redemption and refinancing activities 6.8 13.2 11.2

-Impairment loss/fair value (gain) on equity investments, net 30.6 (6.6)
+Impairment loss on equity investments, net 30.6

-Impairment of debt investment 8.0
+Impairment of debt investment 8.5

-Contract terminations 14.6
+Contract terminations (0.1) 14.6

-Charges related to acquisition and divestiture activity 28.3 3.1 2.6
+Charges related to acquisition and divestiture activity 4.2 28.3 3.1

-Gain on sale of Reflectix (45.3)

 CEO severance 6.1

-Other Special Items 0.8 6.7 3.5
+Other Special Items 13.2 0.8 6.7

-Pre-tax impact of Special Items 174.3 81.8 15.4
+Pre-tax impact of Special Items 160.9 174.3 81.8

-Non-U.S. GAAP Consolidated Adjusted EBITDA from continuing operations \$ 1,106.6 \$ 1,210.2 \$ 1,131.6
+Non-GAAP Consolidated Adjusted EBITDA from continuing operations \$ 1,110.6 \$ 1,106.6 \$ 1,210.2

-(1) Net of Liquibox intangible amortization of \$28 million for the year ended December 31, 2023, which is included under Special Items.
+Net of Liquibox intangible amortization of \$30 million and \$28 million for the years ended December 31, 2024 and 2023, respectively, which is included under Special Items.